kalkuteminal/Animation-DNA/04-Glossary.md

 ## Terms
 **Asset** – a set of digital data (files of different formats), required for the creation, management and visualization of real-world objects in the environment of a computer program Maya.
 Any visible object in the scene while rendering 3D scenes is asset.

-**Look development** – this is a separate technological process of creating material objects, carried out under the visualization step.
+**Look development** –  is a process which define physical behavior of surfaces and volumetric in conjunction with lighting.
+The result of look development process is materials and lights.

 **shot** — is a part of a film between two cuts.